Bicycle Playing Cards

 Bicycle Playing Cards is a brand of playing cards.
-Since 1885, the Bicycle brand has been manufactured by the United States Printing Company, which, in 1954, became the United States Playing Card Company (USPCC), now based in Erlanger, Kentucky.
-"Bicycle" is a trademark of that company and is generally recognized as the USPCC's flagship brand of playing cards.
+Bicycle playing cards were first manufactured by the United States Printing Company in 1885.
+In 1894, the United States Playing Card Company (USPCC) incorporated as an independent entity from the other Russell & Morgan printing concerns.
+At that time, the Bicycle ace of spades first referenced the numerical designation, 808.
+After years in Cincinnati, Ohio, USPCC is now based in Erlanger, Kentucky.
+"Bicycle" is a trademark of the company and is generally recognized as the USPCC's flagship brand of playing cards.

 The name Bicycle was chosen to reflect the popularity of the bicycle at the end of the 19th century.
+Indeed, most Bicycle back designs feature bicycles or, in some cases, bicycle parts, such as the chain, pedal, saddle, or handlebars.
+During the early years of the horseless carriage (1898-1910), automobiles were also featured on Bicycle decks.

 Design

 Bicycle cards follow the pattern of the French deck, containing 52 cards (13 in each of two red and two black suits), and include two jokers.
 The Bicycle trademark is printed on the ace of spades.
 Current decks contain two advertisement cards as well.

 Bicycle playing cards are sold in a variety of back designs, with the "Rider Back" design (No. 63) being, by far, the most popular.
 They are available with standard indexes in poker size (3.5 × 2.5 in), bridge size (3.5x2.25 in), and pinochle decks, "Jumbo Index" decks and Lo Vision cards that are designed for the visually impaired.
 Other types of cards with varying backs, sizes, colors and custom designs are produced for magic tricks and as novelty and collector's items.